akb825/DeepSea/modules/Scene/SceneLighting/README.md

 * `"LightSetPrepare"`:
 	* `lightSets`: array of light set names to prepare.
 	* `intensityThreshold`: the threshold below which the light is considered out of view.
 If unset this will use the default.
+* `"DeferredLightResolve"`:
+	* `lightSet`: name of the light set to draw the lights from.
+	* `ambientShader`: the name of the shader used for the ambient light.
+	* `ambientMaterial`: the name of the material used for the ambient light.
+	* `drectionalShader`: the name of the shader used for directional lights.
+	* `drectionalMaterial`: the name of the material used for directional lights.
+	* `pointShader`: the name of the shader used for point lights.
+	* `pointMaterial`: the name of the material used for point lights.
+	* `spotShader`: the name of the shader used for spot lights.
+	* `spotMaterial`: the name of the material used for spot lights.
+	* `intensityThreshold`: the threshold below which the light is considered out of view.
+If unset this will use the default.

 ## Instance Data